StanfordVL/pair-website/people/index.md

             </a>
             <h3><a href="https://www.linkedin.com/in/edwardjchou/" target="_blank">Edward Chou</a></h3>
             <p class="person-title">Graduate Student, Computer Science</p>
-            <p class="person-bio">Edward is a member of PAC, where his research interests are related to activity recognition, video understanding, and differential privacy.</p>
+            <p class="person-bio">Edward is a member of PAIR, where his research interests are related to activity recognition, video understanding, and differential privacy.</p>
         </div>

         <div class="col-md-4 img-portfolio">